 The Safexcore software is improved upon Monero's software and can be found here.
 The software releases are made for modern Windows, Mac, and Linux operating systems.
-Several components are comprising the Safexcore:
+Safexcore comprises the following software components:

 - node ("safexd" daemon)